 Data is the new cost of entry.
 It allows advertisers to effectively reach and connect with their targeted audience.
 And the rise of automation has exponentially increased the potential for that data personalization and efficiency across the omnichannel ecosystem.
 Data-driven consumer insights and emerging digital technologies will continue to drive better engagement, customer experience, and growth.
 Publishers, marketers, and everyone in between understand that data is what makes the world go round.
 So what’s your data strategy?

 How are brands using next-gen technologies to introduce new products, speak to individuals, and provide experiential and visual storytelling to their customers?
-In this session, you’ll hear creative examples of how brands use Faceook Live, Chatbots, VR, and more to connect and engage their consumers.
+In this session, you’ll hear creative examples of how an iconic brand uses Faceook Live, Chatbots, VR, and more to connect and engage their consumers.

 Customer attention is fleeting.
 Information is consumed faster than ever before.
 With the rise of seconds-long storytelling on platforms like Snapchat, brands must find different ways to get their point across quickly.
-Content 2.0 is where creativity and technology collide.
-It’s content + production + technology + media + data synchronized, where marketers must generate modular creative frameworks that exploit the constraints of technology against the consumer ecosystem.
+The convergence of content + production + technology + ad tech + data has created a new model for creative concepting, where marketers must generate channel-agnostic creative frameworks that exploit the constraints of technology against the consumer ecosystem.
 Quantifying the value of brand, influencer and user generated content is also key to success.
 On top of - or because of - this melding of tech and creative, the content creation model has been turned inside out.
 Clients are demanding more, and agencies are having a hard time keeping up.
 So, how and by whom will content be created and executed in the future?
 In this session, a firm believer that technology is human first, will share:

 - How you need to think about content holistically

-- What has changed for Content 2.0: the data, content, and technology collision
+- Creative within the data, content, and technology collision

 - What’s the model of the future?